xajler/mi-guest/README.md

 ## TODO:
 * Accommodation filtering by Year and Month.
 * Guest alphabetical pagination by Last Name.
-* Print the accomodation details on government created form.

 ## Models
 * Accommodation